fuzzylogicxx/fuzzylogic/posts/my-2023-in-review.md

 Everything seemed to happen in June.
 My Aunt Elsie died – she was in her nineties and the last 10 years had seen a sad decline.

-My niece Caitlin got married.
+My niece Caitlin married her partner Ross in June at Lochside House Hotel.

 My niece Charlotte had her second child – Mason, a brother for Marc.